 "I'm going to keep getting the records and I'm going to keep asking the questions," Scott said.

-The email was sent to council members Tuesday morning, and Scott read the email before the start of Chattanooga City Council committee meetings.
+The email was sent to council members this morning and Scott read the entire email during City Council committee meetings.

 Littlefield said in the email that it is not the job of the council to run the day-to-day operations of the city.